 One of the more frustrating and resilient conspiracy theories circulated in the wake of the Facebook / Cambridge Analytica revelations is that Facebook sells user data.
-The notion is aggravating because it is patently and obviously false to anyone who has ever advertised on Facebook; despite its fiction, the notion is resilient because it serves to render Facebook — and by the transitive property of digital advertising, most other large consumer technology companies — such an egregious bogeyman.
+The notion is aggravating because it is patently and obviously false to anyone who has ever advertised on Facebook; despite its fiction, the notion is resilient because it serves to render Facebook — and by the transitive property of digital advertising, most other large consumer technology companies — an egregious bogeyman.

 Facebook doesn’t sell user data.
 This is not a nuanced syntactical or semantic differentiation; Facebook doesn’t “rent” user data or “time-share” user data, either.
 What Facebook sells, as a publisher of owned advertising inventory, are impressions that can be targeted by non-individualized parameters.
 But what’s even more valuable than that inventory — because many companies have inventory to sell, and almost none of those companies are as successful as Facebook — are its algorithms.
 Access to these algorithms is what an advertiser is buying when it chooses to spend its budget with Facebook instead of anywhere else.
 These algorithms are the real product; they are what imbue Facebook’s inventory with so much value and drive Facebook’s revenue ever higher quarter after quarter.